 Ostara Tarot (2017)

-Furthering the negative theme of the numbered cards in the suit of Swords, the Nine of Swords has nothing positive to offer, whether it is drawn with its right side up, or drawn reversed.
+Continuing the negative theme of the Swords suit, the Nine of Swords offers nothing positive, whether drawn upright or reversed.

 The Nine of Swords in a tarot reading focusing on love is just as bad as in any other context.
 The most common interpretation might be a slow erosion of any currently active relationship in the Querent’s life.
 It might also represent a particularly bad and painful relationship, leading to the kind of depression and nightmares that were mentioned above.